News

 Anne Berlit + Michele Foyer

-Walk through for Catherine Project in honor of Rainer Maria Rilke's 150 year anniversary.
+Walk through for Catherine Project's Rilke Seminar in honor of Rainer Maria Rilke's 150 year anniversary.
+The title of "Dance the Distance" nods to Rilke's "Dance the Orange" poem from Sonnets to Orpheus.

 Juror Award, 2024